ddftwiki/ssg/resources/templates/md/posts/Dueling Doomsdays_Clash in Cymru.md

 ```

 No Chalice decks (yay) and only one Ctrl+C, Ctrl+V out.
 As you can see Doomsday made
-up a significant portion of the metagame (10.5%!) with myself and ApeofJustice representing.
+up a significant portion of the metagame (10.5%!) with myself (Doishy) and ApeofJustice representing.

 **Our lists:**